CassieGeraldine/ntwanaAfrika/GOOGLE_MAPS_SETUP.md

 ---

 ## Overview
-The Google Maps Platform integration enables EduFeed students to find nearby stores where they can redeem their Skill Coin rewards.
+The Google Maps Platform integration enables ntwanaAfrika students to find nearby stores where they can redeem their Skill Coin rewards.
 This feature enhances the real-world impact of the gamified learning system.

 ## Features Implemented